 - and others

-Since July 2016, the CAT has implemented and supported a number of activities:
+Since July 2016, the CAT has implemented and supported a number of activities, including the following:

 - The CAT acted as a community informant group regarding the mobile supervised consumption services consultation led by Interior Health (IH).